sarahjn94/Udacity_DeepRL_Project2/README.md

 Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!

 To just run my implementation, run the last code block.
 Ensure that the Continuous_Control.ipynb is in the same directory as Reacher.exe and ddpg_agent.py and model.py so that you do not need to change any file paths in the code.
+My code solves option 2.